 Steve’s fluency in these special areas provides him with the ability to effectively communicate accounting and auditing principles to judges and juries as well as translating the law for his clients.
-Steve serves as Florida counsel for a number of the largest CPA firms in the country and has been involved in a number of high profile cases in the State of Florida and other jurisdictions including Bernard Madoff, Tom Petters and others.
+Steve serves as Florida counsel for a number of the largest CPA firms in the country and has been involved in a number of high-profile Ponzi scheme cases in the State of Florida and other jurisdictions including Bernard Madoff, Tom Petters and others.

 - Successfully represented a large CPA firm in a professional malpractice case with alleged damages in excess of $5 million dollars involving a fraud perpetrated on a third party.